University of Texas at San Antonio: Main Campus

-The Main Campus, the oldest and largest of the three, was born out of a 600-acre donation to the University of Texas Board of Regents.
+The Main Campus, the original and largest, was born out of a 600-acre donation to the University of Texas Board of Regents.
 It proved to be so controversially remote to the city (at the time) that many San Antonians nicknamed it "University of Texas at Boerne" or "UT Boerne".
 The Main Campus opened its doors in 1975.
 Prior to that, classes were held at the Koger Center at Babcock Road and Loop 410.
 Roadrunner Cafe, the university's first dining hall, was erected in 2005.
 In 2006, UTSA acquired a 125-acre swath of land on Hausman Road to build its future athletics complex, bringing the Main Campus up to 725 acres in total.
 Up until 2009, it was known as the "1604 Campus", at which point it was renamed the "Main Campus" so as to better reflect its importance within the university and community as a whole.
-Students can also live at one of the campus' six housing complexes: Chisholm Hall, Alvarez Hall, Guadalupe Hall, Laurel Village, Chaparral Village and University Oaks.
+Students have the choice to live at one of the campus' many housing complexes.

-In 2014 the "New" North Paseo building (NPB) was completed and now houses Computer Science and Cyber Security labs and classrooms.
-The NPB is also home to the Center for Infrastructure Assurance and Security (CIAS), Center for Education and Research in Information and Infrastructure Security (CERIIS), and the Institute for Cyber Security.
-The architecture firm that was responsible for the NPB received an honor from the AIA Austin Design Awards Competition.

-The UTSA Master Plan, is the university's structural plan for the future, focuses on developing the Main Campus in several key areas.
-Its plans for the campus include the expansion of academic facilities, major growth in on-campus amenities, implementing a long-term strategy for parking and the establishment of a college town.